For the duration of this initiative, the Center

 in academic programs by developing intentional

-The goals of the Community Engaged Department Grant include:
+The goals of the Community Engaged Department Grant included:

 Team members: Dr. Pamela Bell, Dr. Gigi Morales David, Dr. Elizabeth Fullerton, Dr. Katrina Hall